IHE/QRPH.CCG/input/pagecontent/index.md

 **TODO: Write your executive overview here.
 Usually a one paragraph explanation of what problem this implementation guide solves.**

+The IHE Computable Care Guidelines (CCG) Profile specifies a normative grammar and a normative transaction processing model that allows evidence-based care recommendations to be expressed in a way that a digital health solution can ingest and operationalize.
+This is an implementable and conformance-testable specification.
+It is targeted to regulated healthcare markets where the support for multiple conditions is an important requirement.
+The CCG Profile supports jurisdictions that want to leverage digital health to systemically improve the adoption of guideline-adherent best practices across an entire care delivery network.

 <div markdown="1" class="stu-note">

 | [Significant Changes, Open and Closed Issues](issues.html) |